Computer Science

 Department of Computer Science

-Duration 4 Semesters
+Semesters 4 Semesters

 Language German (individual courses in English)

-Admission Applying with international qualifications (language requirements, application deadlines): International Admission .
+Admission requirements Applying with international qualifications (language requirements, application deadlines): International Admission

 Requirements for admission to the Master’s degree programme comprise a Bachelor of Science degree in the same field of study or an equivalent degree.
 Admission to the Master’s Degree programme may also depend on additional requirements.
 Specific degree entrance requirements may be found here and in the competences description.
 For further questions, please contact the departmental student advisory service.

-Preparatory courses for international students.
+Preparatory courses for international students

 Today, Computer Science plays an increasingly important role in research and development as operational procedures can no longer be developed and optimised without software solutions.
 As a result, the opportunities for computer scientists on the labor market are promising: the demand for them is rising.
 While most of them are in regular employment, there is also a number of self-employed computer scientists.
-Informatics graduates will find employment in companies of nearly all industries, in public administration, and in research.
+Informatik graduates will find employment in companies of nearly all industries, in public administration, and in research.
 There, they develop, programme, and modify hard and software programmes, in particular in connection with complex information, communication and control systems.

 Computer scientists examine, for instance, existing IT systems for their security and effectiveness.
 In particular, they apply their knowledge and skills to IT project management.
 Another one of their tasks is the realisation of new software projects in the form of technical reproduction of administrative tasks and production control.
 Developing databases and web-based information systems may also be part of their job description.